nodejs/nodejs-collection/README.md

 ## How to submit for consideration

 - Please submit a brief summary and the topic of the post to `medium@nodejs.org` for consideration.
-The email alias reaches the review team consisting of Zibby Keaton, Sarah Conway, Tracy Hinds, Mikeal Rogers, Tierney Coren, Ross Kukulinski (with the potential to expand in the future).
-- Members of the Node.js Evangelism Working Group and Node.js Foundation PR team will review your submission in an a timely manner and provide the green light to draft the entire article or provide feedback or direction.
+- Members of the Node.js Collection Technical Review Team and Node.js Foundation PR team will review your submission in a timely manner and provide the green light to draft the entire article or provide feedback or direction.
 - If you are submitting an article or presentation that already exists, please send it in its entirety with a note on the expressed permission to publish from the owner of content.
 - Once your submission has been approved, it will be added to the Node.js Foundation Medium publication publishing calendar and a publish date will be provided, so you may plan to promote accordingly through your personal and company’s social media channels.

 ## Review Process for Original Posts
 - The review team will provide comments and edits.
-- Once the review team has made suggested edits, the post will be shared with the full evangelism working group, which will be given three days to provide additional edits/comments.
+- Once the review team has made suggested edits, they will share all suggested edits with the author who has final sign off on content.
+- If the author feels comfortable, we would also like to list out the names of the technical editors of the post.
 - The review team will share all suggested edits with the author, who has final sign off on content.
 - Zibby Keaton will then post to the Node.js Foundation Medium publication.
 - The review process may take between two to three weeks depending on the number of edits and revisions involved.